 The Association establishes provisions for unpaid claims, both reported and unreported, and related expenses to cover its expected ultimate liability.
-These provisions are established through the application of actuarial techniques and assumptions and the key methods used by the Association in estimating liabilities are the Chain ladder and Stochastic bootstrap modelling methods.
+These provisions are established through the application of actuarial techniques and assumptions and the key methods used by the Association in estimating liabilities are the Chain ladder, Bornhuetter Ferguson and Stochastic bootstrap modelling methods.
 The results are presented to the Association's Reserving Group, which meets quarterly in order to review and challenge the setting of reserves, and then reviewed by the RAG.
 In order to minimise the risk of understating these provisions, the assumptions made and actuarial techniques employed are reviewed in detail by senior management and reserves are set to meet a given level of confidence that they will prove adequate.

-The Association considers that the liability for insurance claims recognised in the consolidated statement of financial position and the Solvency II balance sheet is prudent, understanding that actual experience will differ from the expected outcome.
+The Association considers that the liability for insurance claims recognised in the consolidated statement of financial position and the Solvency II balance sheet are appropriately recognised, with the understanding that actual experience will differ from the expected outcome.

-6.1.5 Sensitivity testing of underwriting risk
+Sensitivity testing of underwriting risk

 The Association carries out sensitivity testing on its claims reserves.
 The results of sensitivity testing are set out below, showing the impact on surplus/deficit before tax, gross and net of reinsurance.
 For each sensitivity, the impact of a change in a single factor is shown, with other assumptions unchanged.

 The sensitivity analysis assumes that a change in loss ratio is driven by a change in claims incurred.

-2018 2017
+USD'000 2019 USD'000 2018

-USD'(000) USD'(000)

-Increase in loss ratio by 5 percentage points

-Gross 10,407 11,293
+Gross 10,221 10,407

-Net 7,619 8,055
+Net 7,137 7,619